Clayton Echard: Early life and education

 Echard was born on April 29, 1993, in Eureka, Missouri, to parents Brian and Kelly.
 He has two brothers, Nate and Patrick.
 He began playing football in the sixth grade.
 He was a wide receiver during his junior year at Eureka High School, weighing 170 pounds, before shifting to a defensive lineman and gaining 30 pounds for the role as a senior.
 He graduated from high school in 2011.
 Though he did not receive any scholarship offers, Echard was selected as a walk-on member of the Missouri Tigers football team at the start of his first year at the University of Missouri.
 At the University of Missouri, he studied health sciences and minored in Spanish and business, receiving a bachelor's degree in 2015.

 Career

 College and professional football

 Echard redshirted his freshman year and played one game during the 2012 season.
 He was named to the Southeastern Conference academic honor roll for 2012.
 At the start of the 2013 season, Echard was moved from defensive end to tight end.
 He played 12 games and recorded one assisted tackle.

 He played in both offensive and defensive positions in all 14 games during the 2014 season, eventually settling as tight end, which he continued to play during the 2015 season.
 He made two receptions for 14 yards with one start in 2015.

 Echard signed with the Seattle Seahawks of the National Football League as a tight end in July 2016, but was cut from the team before the start of the regular season in September 2016.

-Echard has worked as a sales representative for Stryker Corporation, a medical device company, since July 2016.
+Echard worked as a sales representative for Stryker Corporation, a medical device company, in 2016.
+He is currently a real estate agent in Scottsdale.